canonical/netbox/docs/plugins/development/models.md

 1. Apply any fields, methods, and/or attributes necessary to the operation of these features
 2. Register the model with NetBox as utilizing these features

-Simply subclass BaseModel when defining a model in your plugin:
+Simply subclass NetBoxModel when defining a model in your plugin:

 ```python
 # models.py